3DH From Atlanta Georgia shoots a huge project in Israel for the exhibition; “From Jesus to Abraham”

 The Israeli Academy of Motion Pictures & Television

 On the 20 of September, the Israel Academy of Motion Pictures & Television competition will air on the Israeli cable station HOT.
 Eleven feature films and 21 documentaries will take part in the competition.
-The competition include awards for best actor, actress, director, script, costume design, sound track and art design.
+The competition includes awards for best actor, actress, director, script, costume design, soundtrack and art design.

 The Israeli Academy of motion pictures is an organization of Israeli filmmakers based on the same governing principles as the American Academy of Motion Picture, Arts and Sciences.

 The organization was established in 1990 by representatives from the full spectrum of Israeli filmmakers.
 Its 700 members include all those involved in the local film industry.
 The Academy holds an Annual Awards Ceremony for the Best Israeli Film, as voted on by its members.
 The film winning the “Best Film” Award represents Israel in the competition for the American Academy’s Foreign Language Film Awards at the Oscars.